helske/peereffects/README.md

 fathers’ parental leave uptake in Finland*
 ================

+- GitHub supplement A: File `descriptives.pdf` contains the descriptive statistics of the data used in the paper.
+- GitHub supplement B: File `variables.pdf` contains descriptions of the variables used in the paper.
+- GitHub supplement C: File `reform_restriction.pdf` contains results from the model focusing on focal fathers eligible for 2013 reform.
+- GitHub supplement D: File `timegap_restriction.pdf` contains results from the model which restricted the sample based on the time gap between births.
 - File `sample_data_construction.R` contains the code used to create the data for the modelling, based on the full sample created in `full_data_construction.R`.
 The source data is only accessible via